ekss1121/fitness-tracker/README.md

 ## Fitness Tracker

 A simple calorie tracker that logs food and activities to a local SQLite database and reports daily totals.
 Includes a Click-based CLI for quick logging and summaries.
+Now also exposes a small FastAPI server for logging activities and retrieving summaries.

 ### Features
 - Log food (positive calories) and activities (negative calories) to `main.db`.